roman-milk/roman-milk.github.io/mom-submission.md

  "Harem?"
 I repeated.

  "There are a few of us in the neighbourhood he regularly services," she said rather nonchalantly.
-Report_Story #4